syash5/Farmer-Vocie/README.md

 # Farmer-Vocie(voice assistant)
-the product that makes the farmer's life incredible
+the product that makes the farmer's life easy by solving questions that he/she tackles